Fuad2199/Admin-dashboard_javascript-bootstrap/README.md

 # Admin Dashboard

-This project is a simple Admin Dashboard page built with html, css, javascript, `chart.js`.
+This project is a simple Admin Dashboard page I have been built with html, css, javascript, `chart.js`.

 ## What is the purpose of the project?